Common Challenges When Working with APIs and How to Overcome Them

 How to Overcome It:

-- Monitor Performance: Use tools like New Relic or Datadog to monitor API response times and identify bottlenecks.
+- Monitor performance: Use tools like New Relic or Datadog to monitor API response times and identify bottlenecks.

 8. Security Concerns